KJB88/KJB88.github.io/_projects/wp_sim.md

 </ul>
 <h5>Challenges</h5>
 <ul>
-<li>Designing a large yet scalable commercial solution with only 1.5years experience in development.</li>
+<li>Designing a large yet scalable commercial solution with only 2 years of contractor experience in development.</li>
 <li>Taking on a Leadership role with no prior experience.</li>
 <li>Managing a software project (and its supporting stack) with no prior professional experience.</li>
 <li>Operating within a Manufacturing Facility that doesn't have specific Software Protocols/Environments.</li>